Emac56/MyFirstProgram/README.md

-My name is Jaymark Vicente
-I'm From Philippines Sablayan Occidental mindoro
-This repository of mine contains my own code projects in Java.
-I am just a beginner in Java and still learning to code properly and professionally.
-I dream of having a job related to programming like being a junior software developer but I am currently studying BSIT at OMSC 1st year college.
+Hi!
+I'm Jaymark Vicente from Sablayan, Occidental Mindoro, Philippines.
+I’m currently a 1st-year BS Information Technology student at Occidental Mindoro State College (OMSC).

+This repository contains my personal Java projects, which I’ve created as part of my journey to improve my programming skills.
+I’m still a beginner in Java, but I’m continuously learning and striving to write clean, efficient, and professional code.

+My goal is to become a junior software developer, gain real-world experience, and eventually grow into a professional software engineer.

-Thank you for reading! have a nice day!
+Thank you for visiting my repository — have a great day!